mopidy/mopidy-pandora/README.rst

   parameter ``cache_time_to_live`` can be used to specify when cache items should expire and be refreshed (in seconds).
 - Force Mopidy to stop when skip limit is exceeded (workaround for `#1221 <https://github.com/mopidy/mopidy/issues/1221>`_).
 - Now plays advertisements which should prevent non-Pandora One accounts from being locked after extended use.
-- **Event support does not work at the moment** (see `#35 <https://github.com/rectalogic/mopidy-pandora/issues/35>`_), so it has been disabled by default.
-In the interim, you can patch Mopidy 1.1.1 with `#1356 <https://github.com/mopidy/mopidy/pull/1356>`_ if you want to keep using events until the fix is available.

 v0.1.7 (Oct 31, 2015)
 ---------------------